JasonMorris1/CSE151_Tesla_Stock_Prediction/README2.md

 ```
 ## Model 4 - LSTM

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For our LSTM model, we utilized 4 LSTM layers, each followed by a dropout layer, and concluded with a final dense layer containing a single unit.
+For our LSTM model, we utilized 4 LSTM layers, each followed by a dropout layer, and concluded with a final dense layer containing a single unit.
 We ran this model using both technical analysis features and price as the sole feature.
 The LSTM model uses the data from the previous 40 days to predict the stock price on each day.
 For each LSTM layer, we initially used a small number of units, ranging from 50 to 100.
 We then increased the number of units to between 80 and 120.
 For each layer we used the relu activation function.

 ```python
 regressor = Sequential()